Marcos/productApp/README.md

 ## Using

-To use you can log in with user "admin" and password "admin"
+After running, you can log in with user "admin" and password "admin"